Davin1404/IB-Computer-Science/Option D - Object-Oriented Programming.md

   - **Mechanism**: The compiler distinguishes overloaded methods at compile time based on method type, parameter type, and parameter name.
 - **Override (Dynamic Polymorphism)**
   - **Definition**: Overriding is a form of dynamic polymorphism in which a subclass redefines or rewrites methods inherited from the parent class to suit its specific requirements.
+-  **Advantages** of using ***Polymorphism***
+   - Polymorphism allows an external program to use the same method actions on all subclasses;
+   - By allowing overridden functions in child classes to add only the code that is needed for the unique processing of that sub-class;

 ### Encapsulation